Achievable logoAchievable logo

 Correlation

 A measure of the strength and direction of a linear relationship between two variables, often summarized by a correlation coefficient.
+A correlation does not necessarily imply a causal relationship between the variables.

 In practice, you might use a scatterplot to examine the link between advertising spend and sales revenue to see whether higher budgets are associated with greater revenue.
 Or you might plot patients’ dosage of a drug against their response level to assess efficacy.
 Scatterplots can also reveal: